The First Trailer For ‘The L Word: Generation Q’ Is Here

 “I strongly stand on the side of inclusivity…we don’t have enough teammates to play a full game if we’re not all on the team.”

-Season 1 of The L Word: Generation Q is expected to run for eight episode, and will debut on Sunday, December 8, 2019 on Showtime.
+Season 1 of The L Word: Generation Q is expected to run for eight episodes, and will debut on Sunday, December 8, 2019, on Showtime.